The island of Oahu is the perfect place for a vacation with plenty of activities that the entire family will treasure forever.

 Snorkel in Hanauma Bay

-Located about 10 miles east of Waikiki just off the main coastal road (Kalaniana'ole Highway, Route 72), Hanauma Bay State Park is the first Marine Life Conservation District in the state of Hawaii.
+Located about 10 miles east of Waikiki just off the main coastal road (Kalaniana'ole Highway, Route 72), Hanauma Bay State Park is the first Marine Life Conservation District in the state of Hawaii and it has one of the best beaches in the country

 To gain access to the beach, you must watch a nine-minute informational film.